AYLIEN/datascience-project-quickstarter/README.md

 pip install ./model-serving
 ```

-#### Using the library
+#### Using the example library

-This examples shows how to use the `zs_classification` library to create a zero-shot text classifier.
+This example shows how to use the `zs_classification` library to create a zero-shot text classifier.
 ```python
 from zs_classification.classifier import ZeroShotClassifier from zs_classification.vector_store import NaiveVectorStore